‘DWTS’ Nev Schulman Reveals He Almost Didn’t Perform Perfect-Scoring ‘Black Swan’ Routine Due To Injury

 Dancing with the Stars celebrity Nev Schulman revealed he almost didn’t perform his perfect-scoring Black Swan routine alongside Jenna Johnson due to an injury.
-He explained to Entertainment Tonight that he fell during rehearsals and was not sure if he would be able to continue on for the theme night dedicated to some of the most memorable film villains.
+He explained to Entertainment Tonight that he fell during rehearsals and was not sure if he would be able to go on for the theme night dedicated to some of the most memorable film villains.

 Jenna and Nev danced the Paso Doble to “Swan Lake Remix” by District 78.
 Their luxurious outfits were used to translate the light and dark sides of the lead character, played by Natalie Portman, in the 2010 film.

 In the interview, Nev revealed that he fell pretty hard on the ballroom floor while practicing.

 “I was nervous [Monday] man, oof.
 I fell so hard, like, right at the end.
 Like flat out, the medic came out, and they didn’t know if I was going to dance.
 We didn’t make a big thing of it because I was OK, but it was not good,” he explained.

 Jenna added her own remarks about the incident to the entertainment news outlet.
 She stated that she thought that Nev had a broken body part.
 She also claimed that her celebrity partner is what she called a “game-time player” and that he brought all his energy to the ballroom despite the scary fall hours earlier.